Corn-Studios/CornDownloader/README.md

 ### ⚡ Parallel Installs
 Up to **3 apps install concurrently** — enough to saturate most connections without causing installer conflicts.
 A progress bar and live status label track the queue in real time.

+### ✗ Cancel at Any Time
+A **Cancel** button appears in the bottom bar as soon as an install or upgrade run starts.
+Clicking it gracefully aborts the remaining queue — in-flight processes are killed, and anything not yet started is skipped.
+The summary still reports what succeeded before the cancellation.

+### 🔁 Force Reinstall
+Already-installed tiles are grayed out and unselectable by default. **Right-clicking** any installed tile reveals a **Force Reinstall** option, which re-queues it with `--force` and marks it with an orange border so it stands out from a normal selection.
+Right-click again to cancel the force before running.

+### 💬 Tile Tooltips
+Hovering over any app tile shows a tooltip with the **full description** and the **winget package ID** — useful for apps whose names get truncated in the tile view.

 ### 📋 Summary Dialog
 After every install or upgrade run, a summary dialog breaks results into **Installed successfully** and **Failed** sections, with a **↺ Retry Failed** button to immediately retry any apps that errored.